thoth-station/thoth-station.github.io/_j/unresolved.md

 To resolve a software stack, Thoth aggregates information packages published on Python package indexes.
-This message happens when Thoth has not solved a direct dependency a user's stack requires.
+This message happens when Thoth has not solved a direct dependency required by user's stack.
 As the direct dependency was not analyzed yet, Thoth cannot resolve the dependency graph to deliver a pinned down software stack.